VuWhite/VuWhite/README.md

 - 👋 Hi, I’m @VuWhite
-- 👀 I’m interested in Soccer
+- 👀 I’m interested in Audio System and Computational Geometry
 - 🌱 I’m currently preparing for 2023 ICPC
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: whitejinxuan@hotmail.com